 In Orlando and Las Vegas you’ll find sister museums dedicated to the Titanic, the 105-year-old shipwreck disaster made newly famous by the movie.
 (See our review of the Las Vegas Titanic Museum: 5 stars!).
 They have exclusive rights to the recovered wreckage, which you can visit during the day.
 You don’t need to enjoy tragedy to explore the exhibits and reproductions.
 Instead, acknowledge it while learning about the era, the people, and travel.
 Notably, they feature the Titanic Gala Dinner, a dinner theater event set on the night of the tragedy!

 It’s a unique experience.
 You arrive to find a “shipboard” cocktail party underway.
 (The museum itself is a building on dry land.)
 Most guests dressed up for the show, but a delightful few went all the way and got their hair done like the 1910s.
 Throughout the event, costumed actors represent the captain, ship management, and some famous passengers.
 You pretend to be aboard ship on the Titanic, and are given a notecard listing a real passenger from the actual Titanic cruise whom you are to portray.
 You’re separated into a class system, with first, second, and third class passengers getting opulent or basic accommodations and treatment.
 Before dinner, you get a guided tour that sets up the Titanic and its period, as the architect of the ship explains its history.
 You may get your photo taken with a green screen pretending to be “King of the World!”

 Then you may wander the museum.
 You’ll find a signal room with a Morse telegraph, a museum of pottery, and many artifacts, some of which are reproductions and some from the actual wreckage.
 You’ll also see reproduced the grand staircase and a luxury cabin.
 It’s quite interesting, though much of the items on display are reproductions, and the display cases aren’t packed with artifacts as you might expect from an art museum.
-I would guess there are only 50 wreckage items in the museum, although the items do circulate between Las Vegas and Orlando, so they will vary from season to season.
+Discounting reproductions, I would guess there are only 50 actually recovered wreckage items in the museum.
+The items circulate between Las Vegas and Orlando, so they will vary from season to season.

 The main event is a sit down three course dinner with dessert.
 You’ll be seated in tables of 10 guests, and can either meet and speak with them, or keep to yourself, which is what our table mainly did.
 Everything is included except for a cash bar, while a cast of 5 performs in the room.
 The dinner was delicious, higher quality than you would normally find at dinner theater, including salad with dressing, steak and chicken, potatoes and carrots, and chocolate mousse.
 Vegetarian, vegan, and other options are available.